 **There are more rules for future flats released under the PLH model.
 Read the full article here.
 The rest of the article will cover general rules for MOP HDB.

-What Can’t You Do Before Your MOP HDB?
+What Can’t You Do Before Your HDB MOP?

 As mentioned earlier, you’re not allowed to list your flat on the open market for sale during your HDB MOP.
 It’s not limited to selling your flat, either.
-During the MOP timeframe, you can’t rent out your whole flat either.
+During the MOP, you can’t rent out your whole flat either.
 You can rent out individual rooms though.
-You must occupy at least one bedroom and make sure each rental is a period of at least 6 months, otherwise, you run the risk of having your flat confiscated by HDB.
+You must occupy at least one bedroom and make sure each rental is at least six months, otherwise, you run the risk of having your flat confiscated by HDB.

 Should you choose to rent out your spare rooms, the standard rental and tenancy rules apply.
 You also can’t lock up a bedroom and pretend you live there while renting out the whole flat.
 This is illegal, and the consequences aren’t worth the income.